adr/madr/template/adr-template.md

 * … <!-- numbers of consequences can vary -->

 <!-- This is an optional element.
 Feel free to remove. -->
-### Validation
+### Confirmation

-{describe how the implementation of/compliance with the ADR is validated.
-E.g., by a review or an ArchUnit test}
+{Describe how the implementation of/compliance with the ADR is confirmed.
+E.g., by a review or an ArchUnit test.
+ Although we classify this element as optional, it is included in most ADRs.}

 <!-- This is an optional element.
 Feel free to remove. -->
 ## Pros and Cons of the Options